Transform Definition Language

 Performs control flow branching.
 Evaluates a Boolean expression, and executes statements nested in THEN clause for TRUE.
 Otherwise, executes statements in ELSE clause, if it is present, or just does nothing.

-Nested statements in either branches can be any number of TDL4 statements (even none):
+Nested statements in either branches can be any number of TDL4 statements (even none).

 LOOP Statement

-Executes statements nested in BEGN clause as many times as number values in the array, each time setting loop Variable to next value.
+Executes statements nested in BEGIN clause as many times as number values in the array, each time setting loop Variable to next value.
 If expression evaluates to NULL or array is empty, and ELSE clause is present, its nested statements will be executed once instead.

 If there was an existing Variable with same name as loop Variable in the outer context, it will be restored to its prevoius value, because LOOP creates a new nested context.